meliikaa/Real-Part-Detection/README.md

 # Real-Part-Detection
- please note that this project is in its initial stages, and adjustments so we can only provide you with an initial report of what is going to happen later.
-Please read it and if you have any comments on it let me know I would be happy to hear your point of view!
+Kindly take note that this project is currently in its preliminary phase, and as such, we are presenting an initial report outlining our planned course of action.
+We invite you to review this report, and should you have any insights or comments to share, we highly value your perspective and would appreciate your input.